PSPDFKit-labs/VanGogh/README.md

 ## Chaining animations

-The main power of this approach is that it enables you to combine view animations with operators provided from RxJava2 library.
+The main power of this approach is that it enables you to combine view animations with operators provided by RxJava2 library.
 That gives you powerful scheduling possibilities, for example:

 ```java
 private AnimationCompletable fadeIn(final View view) {